When you do come up against a team like that, it’s the perfect opportunity to implement the box and 1 defense.

 If the basketball is skipped across the court, the player who is tasked with covering that area must simply hustle and close out.
 Simple, isn’t it?

-This is another reason why it’s difficult to use the box and 1 against a good shooting team.
+This is another reason why it’s difficult to use the box and 1 defense against a good shooting team.

 Let’s go over the three most common skip passes.